tekumara/notes/guildai.md

 Recording runs acts like a regression test for any refactoring.

+Guild can:
+* record metadata: username, aws account, instance-type
+* record model checkpoints
+* record tensorboard training logs
+* record tensorboard validation logs
+* label experiments after the fact
+* push experiments to model store
+* pull experiments from model store
+* store source code used during the experiment (not when using notebooks)
+* watch the output of an experiment and sync it in real-time

+Limitations:
+* there isn't really a concept of namespaces for multiple models

 ## guild.yml

 * `requires` can pass files between operations ([example](https://github.com/guildai/guildai/tree/master/examples/hello))